MabelAlamu/financial_records/README.md

 # Analyzing Financial Records

-[Financial_script](https://github.com/MabelAlamu/financial_records/blob/main/financial_script.ipynb) contains code that analyzes the financial records of a fictional company.
+[Financial_script](https://github.com/MabelAlamu/financial_records/blob/main/financial_script.ipynb) analyzes the financial records of a fictional company.
 The financial data, [budget_data.csv](https://github.com/MabelAlamu/financial_records/blob/main/budget_data.csv) is composed of two columns 'Date' and 'Profit/Losses'.

 The financial_script calculates the following and saves the output as a csv file: